Opinion: Thomas Müller is Joachim Löw's last throw of the dice | DW | 01.04.2021

 Germany's humiliation at the hands of North Macedonia has reapplied the pressure on Joachim Löw.
-With the European Championship less than three months away, he must reinstate Thomas Müller to the national team.
+With the European Football Championship just over two months away, he must reinstate Thomas Müller to the national team.

 While Wednesday's result was the finest night in North Macedonia's sporting history, it was one of the lowest in Germany's.
 Four-time World Cup winners with some of the best players in Europe don't lose to North Macedonia.